albendz/albendz-code-share/site/content/blog/career_growth/work_hobbies.md

 Examples:

-* Learning how to debug your teams frontend application by writing cypress tests
+* Learning how to debug your teams frontend application by writing [Cypress](https://www.cypress.io/) tests
-* Taking a security reviewer certification course to become a security reviewer
+* Taking a [security reviewer certification](https://aws.amazon.com/certification/certified-security-specialty/) course to become a security reviewer
-* Joining or leading mentoring circles to grow and help others grow
+* Joining or leading [mentoring circles](https://chronus.com/blog/modern-mentoring-mentoring-circles) to grow and help others grow
+* Writing operational or debugging tools to speed up resolving bugs

 I have a detailed list of work hobbies and examples at the end of this post.

 ## Why or why not work hobbies?

 Whether or not work hobbies are a good fit depends on the person and the situation.

 Work hobbies are good when:

-* You can manage multi-tasking (picking up and putting things down) without disruption from your core work
+* You can manage multi-tasking
-* You frequently have "waiting" time of 15+ minutes where you feel you can do something small while waiting
+* You frequently have "idle" time of 15+ minutes between meetings or waiting for deployments
-* Your work environment is stable enough to take on a work hobby for a few months
+* Your schedule at work is stable and predictable
-* Your work culture allows budget for self-driven projects or self-learning
+* Your work culture supports self-driven projects or self-learning

 Work hobbies are **not** good when:

-* You are new to a team (within 3 - 6 months)
+* You joined a new team within the past 6 months
-* You are working on performance or job expectation gaps
+* You are on a performance improvement or focus plan
-* You need one or more hours of focus time to be productive
 * You find multi-tasking disruptive
+* You prefer fewer projects or tasks to focus on
-* You aren't interested defining work or projects outside of your core work
+* You are more effective with team or manager accountability for your work

 ## How to choose work hobbies

-If you choose work hobbies strategically, you have the potential to develop a new skill and add to your professional portfolio for either promotions or job interviews.
-Here is a list of things to consider when looking at work hobbies:
+If you choose work hobbies strategically, you have the potential to add to your professional portfolio for either promotions or job interviews.
+Things to consider for work hobbies:

 * Am I interested in doing this?
 * Is this something that can develop into a skill?